 If you were asked what first comes to mind when you think of Amsterdam, you might say the Red Light District or marijuana (i.e. 'weed', 'pot').
 Oh, and the tulips of course (check out the world-famous floating Flower Market - Bloemenmarkt)!
 It's not just Amsterdam that's known for these flowers; however, all of the Netherlands has stunning tulip fields to explore.

 This 2 Days in Amsterdam Itinerary is full of travel tips and interesting activities - ideas that will hopefully help you plan your trip to Amsterdam better.
 A Google map of all the recommended stops mentioned in this itinerary is also included below for your convenience.

 Amsterdam, the capital city of the Netherlands, is widely known as a ‘sin city’.
 The city’s name originates from the Dutch phrase ‘Dam of river Amstel’ (Amstelredamme in Dutch).
 Later on, the name was changed to Amsterdam city.
 Today, it is one of the most visited cities in Europe and is usually included in most people's Europe bucketlist.

 Surrounded by numerous water canals and more than 1,500 bridges, Amsterdam is known as the ‘Venice of the North’.
 Its narrow lanes hide beautiful gardens, boutique shops, cosy restaurants, art galleries and local pubs.
 You never know what you are going to find - every lane has a surprise!

 Getting around Amsterdam is relatively hassle-free.
-The easiest way to travel is by bicycle - everyone cycles in the city center and around town.
+The easiest way to travel is by bicycle - everyone cycles in the city centre and around town.
 I suggest renting a bike if you are visiting Amsterdam in the warmer months as the city comes to life and there are beautiful flowers everywhere.
 If you are here in the winter or late autumn, public transportation is your best option to get around.